manchenlee/Vocal2Fail/README.md

 After training, please use [**CREPE**](https://github.com/marl/crepe) to extract the F0 from both the generated audio and the source audio (NUS48E).

 **Objective Metrics**
 This code computes Pitch Class L1, DTW distance and HNR.
+The DTW distance is computed in the pitch domain.
 We employed Type II (d) from the Rabiner-Myers step patterns for the DTW computation.
 As for FAD, We utilized the **VGGish** architecture as the feature extractor.
 The test set of FR109-plus was used as the reference for real audio.
 ```
 python evaluate.py --exp [expname] --src_dir [path/to/source/f0] --gen_dir [path/to/gen/f0] --wav_dir [path/to/gen/wav]